This course will help you prepare for a career as an HR professional in an organisation with an international workforce.

 The Management School has associated PhDs including those funded by ESRC/Skills Development Scotland.

 This course provides a critical academic assessment of the approaches international employers take to human resource management (HRM).
 It pays particular attention to understanding how responsibility and sustainability impact on HR management, as well as exploring how organisations influence HR practices.

 It will also equip you with a wider perspective on the principal issues and concerns affecting work, which will provide the basis for making effective decisions as managers in the future.

-The curriculum for the MSc International HRM builds on mainstream HRM scholarship to incorporate specialist topics which are regularly updated to ensure topicality and continued relevance.
-The course is taught from the Management, Work & Organisation Division, so students have access to specialists in a variety of fields.
+The curriculum builds on mainstream HRM scholarship and incorporates specialist subjects which are regularly updated to ensure topicality and relevance.

 English language requirements